Overview – Mgahinga Gorilla NP

 - Mountain gorilla trekking

-- Fantastic scenery with views over volcanic cones
+- Fantastic scenery with views up to volcanic peaks and over mountain-ringed lakes

 - Activities include hiking to volcanic peaks, golden monkey trekking, Batwa cultural trail and caving